FThompsonBrowes/FT_devsite/_projects/Tableau_API d3.md

 ### Step 5:
 Now that we have the filter boxes created, we need to connect the filters to the Tableau dashboards.
 The below code is the "magic" that will apply the chosen filters to all the iFrames and each Tableau Workbook per iFrame.

-The code should include a section per iFrame and Tableau Workbook.
-For this example, the code is included for the first two Tableau Public Workbooks for brevity *(The full code in available on the GitHub repo for all 4 separate iFrames and Tableau Workbooks)*.
+The code below includes a section per iFrame and Tableau Workbook.
+For this example, the code is included for the first two Tableau Public Workbooks for brevity *(The full code in available on the GitHub repo linked above for all 4 separate iFrames and Tableau Workbooks)*.

 ```java
  var hiddenDiv = document.getElementById("hidden-frame");